Supergravity model of the Haldane-Rezayi fractional quantum Hall state: Conclusions and outlook

 The FQH gravitons which are the long-wavelength limit of the magnetoroton excitations can be probed in inelastic light scattering experiments \cite{Pinczuk1, Pinczuk2}.
 The chirality of the graviton can also be determined with circular polarized Raman scattering \cite{Nguyen:Raman}.
 In principle, photoluminiscence~\cite{Gunnar:MR} experiments can detect the gravitino excitation, which is the long-wavelength limit of the neutral fermion mode, in the bulk.

 Our results can potentially be extended to shed light on the nature of other unpolarized paired states like the Belkhir-Jain spin-singlet ~\cite{Belkhir93a, Belkhir93} and the Halperin 331~\cite{Halperin83} states that both occur at half-filling and are expected to be fully gapped~\cite{Moran:HRGraviton}.
-A supersymmetric model that captures the bulk physics of the Moore-Read state is still an open question.
-Since the proposed supersymmetry of the boundary modes is $\cN=(1,0)$ \cite{Ma:EdgeMR}, one expects that the same supersymmetry should be shared by the bulk theory.
+Very recently, by evaluating the energies of the graviton and gravitino excitations, the authors of Ref.~\cite{Pu23} have suggested that the $\nu{=}5/2$ FQH state, modeled by the Moore-Read wave function, is in the vicinity of the proposed supersymmetric point~\cite{Gromov:SusyMR}.
+A supersymmetric model that captures the bulk physics of the Moore-Read state is still an open question~\cite{Pu23}.
+Since the proposed supersymmetry of the boundary modes for the Moore-Read state is $\cN=(1,0)$ \cite{Ma:EdgeMR}, one expects that the same supersymmetry should be shared by the bulk theory.
+Aside from these states, which can all be interpreted as paired states of composite fermions~\cite{Read00}, supersymmetry can be a useful tool to describe the recently proposed $\mathbb{Z}_{n}$-ordered superconducting states of composite bosons~\cite{Balram20}.
+In general, it appears that paired states of electron-vortex composites can harbor supersymmetry.
 We expect that the model proposed in this paper can provide some suggestions for further investigations.
+We also defer the coupling of dynamical emergent graviton and gravitino with the background geometry for future work.